Quick! Our heroes need to have some sort of mystical object to find! Writer B:

 - NetHack features the Tsurugi of Muramasa as the Samurai's quest artifact.
 Advantages include a chance to One-Hit Kill anything up to about human-sized via bisection (if that chance comes up against anything larger, like a dragon, it'll do double damage instead).
 Its main disadvantage is that it's two-handed, which can be bad news if it gets cursed.

-- Terraria has a Muramasa that is extremely fast and can only be found in a dungeon.
+- Terraria has a Muramasa that is extremely fast, swings constantly when you hold down the attack button and can only be found in a dungeon.
 It is also used the craft the strongest Pre-Endgame sword.

 - 108 beads.
 This is essentially the Buddhist equivalent of a rosary/crucifix.
 Appears a lot in videogames.